 New Hampshire’s natural beauty, especially in the fall when the leaves change color, is a source of pride for residents.
 However, one fact that New Hampshire natives are not proud of is that more than a quarter of the state’s youth are overweight or obese, putting them at risk for serious health problems.

 Thanks to support from the Robert Wood Johnson Foundation and The Centers for Disease Control and Prevention, the Alliance for a Healthier Generation is working with communities throughout the state to make it easier for kids to lead healthier lives.

 In New Hampshire, we’re making it easier for kids to develop healthy habits.

-One hundred sixty schools serving over 62,000 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
+More than 145 schools serving over 57,000 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.